emoon/prodbg-web/_posts/2015-02-15-move-from-teamcity-to-buildbot.md

 ![]({{ site.url }}/images/github_webhook.png)

 Default port 9001 is used so depending on your network you may need to open this.
-A good thing on the Github side is that you can redelivery the data by pressing here:
+A good thing on the Github side is that you can redeliver the data by pressing here:

 ![]({{ site.url }}/images/github_send_webhook.png)